nextcloud/spreed/README.md

 #### Milestones

-* 5.0.0 - **Numeric** milestones are settled and waiting for their release or some final polishing
+* 10.0.0 - **Numeric** milestones are settled and waiting for their release or some final polishing
-* 💙 Next Minor (15) - The **next minor** milestone is for issues/PR that go into the next Dot-Release for the given Nextcloud version (in the example 15 - e.g. 5.0.1)
+* 💛 Next Minor (20) - The **next minor** milestone is for issues/PR that go into the next Dot-Release for the given Nextcloud version (in the example 20 - e.g. 10.0.1)
-* 💚 Next Major - The **next major** milestone is for issues/PR that go into the next feature release for the new Major Nextcloud version (as there are Minors for 15, this would be 16)
+* 💚 Next Major (21) - The **next major** milestone is for issues/PR that go into the next feature release for the new Major Nextcloud version (as there are Minors for 20, this would be 21)
-* 💛 Following Major - The **following major** milestone is for issues/PR that should be worked towards/on but didn't make it into the next major due to timing constraints
 * 💔 Backlog - The **backlog** milestone is assigned to all remaining issues

 You can always pick a task of any of the milestones and we will help you to get it into the assigned milestone or also an earlier one if time permits.
 It's just a matter of having an overview and better visibility what we think should be worked on, but it's not exclusive.